 Seated has partnered with select, upscale restaurants in NYC, Philadelphia, Boston, Chicago, San Francisco … and Atlanta.
 We were very excited to spot some of our local favourites (Emidio’s, Anis Bistro and Eclipse Di Luna) on Seated, and it’s even encouraged us to try some new places too.
 Admittedly, the app itself is a little glitchy, and navigating the map feature to find restaurants in your area is a bit tricky.
 To help you out, we have listed some of our Atlanta recommendations below.

 Seated helps restaurants attract new business, fill tables and create a loyal fan base by motivating diners to book in advance and remember to show up (don’t worry - the app won’t let you forget).
 In return for keeping your reservation and meeting a minimum spend you’ll be rewarded up to 30% of your check, which can be cashed-in as Amazon, Apple, Sephora or Target gift cards or Uber credits, and "experiences" such as wine tastings, celebrity dinners and other special events.
 I’m finding it amazingly quick and easy to upload a photo of my receipt, and I receive my reward within a couple of hours of leaving the restaurant.
 And all this done so simply on my phone.
 Splitting the check with friends?
 Just snap a shot their receipts too, and Seated will reward you on the joint total.
+If you dine out with a business account, you can even double-dip by claiming rewards along with your expenses.
 Sweet!